 Know your local market competition

-In addition to analysing all the payment players across the globe, we also collect and analyze detailed information on the transfer fees and margins charged by banks across the UK, US, Australia, Canada, and several European countries.
-Our portal provides access to be able to benchmark the sector (banks and non-banks), market sizing, behavioural data and deep individual organization tracking.
+In addition to analysing all the payment players across the globe, we also collect and analyse detailed information on the transfer fees and margins charged by banks across the UK, US, Australia, Canada and several European countries.
+Our portal provides access to be able to benchmark the sector (banks and non-banks), market sizing, behavioural data and deep individual organisation tracking.